Since the Malayan people consists of various ethnicities and different religions, Malaysia is Asia’s fascinating melting pot.

 Getting downtown, there are a couple of different options.
 In most cases, visitors are choosing the KLIA express.
 This train takes you quickly to Kuala Lumpur Sentral, the huge and maybe a bit intimidating railway station.

-Or they are taking a cab that can be prepaid at the airport to prevent unpleasant surprises.
+Obviously, you can also take a cab.
+To prevent unpleasant surprises, you can prepay already at the airport.
 You just tell the lady at the ticket window where you’re going.
 Then you pay, she hands you a voucher – and off you go to your final destination.
 This is, after all, more convenient than going to the Sentral station.

 Most importantly, if you are two people or more, it is even cheaper.